africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Eliminate distractions to learn something new.md

 - Internet, cellphones and TV are all distracting.
 - For breaks, do something like going for a walk
 - Have a productivity system
-- Sche3dule your time and work carefully.
+- Schedule your time and work carefully.
 - Train your focus bit by bit.

 ### References